feenix1/Project-Euler/README.md

 # Project Euler
- A collection of all of my completed Project Euler problems.
+ A collection of all of my completed Project Euler problems from freshman year of high school.